 Keep in mind we have a price wave erasing a prior price wave, then we need another swing, and then a consolidation.
 So near the middle of the chart above, we have the red curved lines marking a potential reversal.
 There is a big swing down, then a little one, when a consolidation.
 We are waiting for all of that before acting.
 In this case, the pattern failed to produce a meaningful reversal and presented an opportunity to go long (failed tech turn).

 Here are a few more examples.

 In the middle of the above chart you may say “There are a bunch of tech turns between about 945 and 1030.”
 There are moves that erase prior moves, but they don’t fully form a possible trade, because there isn’t a smaller price swing and then a consolidation.
 It is just chopping back and forth.
 It could have been very easy to overtrade in that period, likely taking multiple losses.
 Wait for the patterns to fully set up.

 Don’t be Discouraged If This Looks Hard

 Did you look at the charts and scratch your head?
-That’t totally fine, and expected.
+That’s totally fine.
 We need to train our eyes, and our brains, to see these types of patterns.
 I don’t see them all and I have been trading this way for years.
 I still look through my charts at the end of the day and say “How did I miss that one.”
 Yet even if you miss a few trades, there are still lots out there you will see…with practice.